Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 - Save all exported last frames in organized folders (clip_1_last.png, clip_2_last.png, etc.)
 - Keep original videos even after export in case you need to re-export at different settings

+### 6. **Use Negative Prompts Wisely**

+Start with the template's universal preset and customize:
+- **Universal starter:** "flicker, blur, morphing, text, watermark, low quality"
+- **For humans:** Add "extra fingers, deformed hands, warped face, bad anatomy"
+- **For products:** Add "fingerprints, dust, scratches, reflections"
+- **For action:** Add "jitter, stutter, unnatural physics, shaky camera"
+- Use the SAME negative prompts for ALL clips in your sequence for consistency
+- Apply at generation stage (in negative prompt field or at end of main prompt)

-### 6. **Let the AI Work**
+### 7. **Let the AI Work**

-The template is comprehensive—you don't need to understand every technical detail.
+The template is efficient—you don't need to understand every technical detail.
 Just fill out the input form and let the AI generate the detailed prompts for you!

-### 7. **Consider Negative Prompts (Advanced)**

-For even better results, many AI video generators support **negative prompts** - instructions about what to avoid:
-- Common negative prompts: "blurry, low quality, distorted, watermark, shaky camera, morphing objects"
-- Platform-specific: Some platforms have dedicated negative prompt fields (Runway, Pika, Kling)
-- Use sparingly: Focus on common AI mistakes rather than long lists
-- Examples: "no extra limbs, no flickering, no compression artifacts, no text overlay"

-While the template handles the positive prompting excellently, if your platform supports negative prompts, adding a few key exclusions can help avoid common AI generation issues.

 ---